islamazhar/eval_Gap2Seq/README.md

 # eval_Gap2Seq

 Evaluates gapfilling programs.
 This evaluation pipeline uses [snakemake](https://bitbucket.org/johanneskoester/snakemake/wiki/Home), that requires python 3.x.
 Since most systems default to python2.X virtualenvs is the most convenient solution.
+To run this evaluation, we need both python2.x and python3.x.

 ### Installation
-Install [pyenv](https://github.com/yyuu/pyenv) on uppmax (reccomended by UPPMAX as the default python virtual envirionment anyway) through the automatic installer [pyenv-installer](https://github.com/yyuu/pyenv-installer).
+Install [pyenv](https://github.com/yyuu/pyenv) through the automatic installer [pyenv-installer](https://github.com/yyuu/pyenv-installer).
+This is just to be able to have both puthon 2 and 3 available.

 Then run